 How to Meditate

-For those who haven’t learned how to meditate in treatment, here is a quick cheat-sheet to get you started.
+For those who haven’t learned how to meditate in treatment, here’s a quick how-to that can get you started.

 - Find a quiet spot with no distractions.

 - Get into a comfortable position.
-Either cross-legged on a floor cushion (lotus pose) or seated on a comfortable chair or sofa.
+Either cross-legged on a floor cushion (lotus pose), seated on a comfortable chair or on a sofa.
 Avoid lying down to avoid falling asleep!

-- Close your eyes or rest your eyes gently in front of you in a neutral place.
+- Close your eyes or rest your eyes gently in front of you.

 - Take a few deep breaths— in through the nose and out through the mouth.
 Try and have your exhale be a few moments longer than your inhale, as this will calm your nervous system.

-- Completely focus on your breath, noticing each inhale and exhale.
+- Completely focus on your breathing, noticing each inhale and exhale.

 - If your mind wanders, don’t cast judgment.
-Simply return your attention to your breath and continue.
+Simply return your attention to your breathing and continue.

 - Meditation strengthens an addict’s ability to focus their attention, making it easier to let go of cravings.